Issue #5 - autocompleting password fields

 form

-values in sign-up and sign-in forms, for the form element itself, as well as any input, select and textarea elements<form>
+values in sign-up and sign-in forms, for the form element itself, as well as any input, select and textarea elements - Test thoroughly in different browsers with different password managers.

 <p>